mahmoudparsian/data-warehousing/README.md

 	defining,  designing  and  developing  a  BI solution.
 	Emphasis  is placed on learning how to derive business value from BI and  DW solutions.
-Hands-on  experience will  be obtained using a variety of BI tools.
+Hands-on  experience will  be obtained  by building a small  data-warehouse and using a variety of BI tools.

 	This course is  about  data  warehousing  and its role in  carrying  out  modern  business  intelligence  for